loganpkg/delimtools/README.md

 delimtools is a collection of utilities for working with delimited files.

+## History

+delimtools is unsupported and just presented for historical reasons.
+The current supported versions of freq and delim are inside of the toucan repository.

+This repository uses sloth version control (not git or fossil) and simply converts to either git or fossil to be displayed online.

 ## Installation

 Create a directory for the source code: